-- Prioritise agent well-being: Invest in agent training and incentives to increase job satisfaction and promote productivity.
+- Prioritize agent well-being: Invest in agent training and incentives to increase job satisfaction and promote productivity.
 Use tools that boost efficiency and collaboration so agents can see that their time is valuable.

 Build in operational efficiencies:

-- Adopt agile systems and processes: Your support system should allow you to share customer knowledge across the organisation — and especially with your sales team — so that data doesn’t live in silos.
+- Adopt agile systems and processes: Your support system should allow you to share customer knowledge across the organization—and especially with your sales team—so that data doesn’t live in silos.
 This allows you to avoid an easy faux pas like attempting to sell a customer on a renewal when they’ve had major service issues or complaints.